the-virtual-brain/tvb-root/framework_tvb/tvb/interfaces/rest/server/README.md

 # TVB REST Server
+### Setup TVB REST server locally

-### TVB REST services which can be used to interact with TVB.
+TVB REST services which can be used to interact with TVB.

 To be able to run TVB REST server locally you need a keycloak server for obtaining authorization tokens.
 Follow the steps to get started with the local setup of TVB REST Server.